 Performance Evaluation of Board

 Composition and Diversity; Strategic Foresight, Value Creation, Process and Procedures, Oversight of the Financial Reporting Process and Internal Controls, Oversight of Audit Functions, Corporate Governance, Corporate Culture, Monitoring of business activities, Understanding of the business of the Company and Regulatory environment; Contribution to effective corporate governance and transparency in the Company’s Operations; Deliberations/decisions on the Company’s strategies, policies, plans and guidance to the Executive Management.

 Performance Evaluation of Committees

-Under the aegis of Board of Directors, several committees have been constituted which have been delegated powers for different functional areas.
+Under the aegis of Board of Directors, several committees have been constituted and delegated powers for different functional areas.
 The Board Committees are formed with approval of the Board and function under their guidance.
 These Board committees play an important role in overall management of day to day affairs and governance of the Company.
 The Board committees meet at regular intervals, takes necessary steps to perform its duties entrusted by the Board.
-To ensure good governance, Minutes of the meetings are placed before the Board for taking note.
+To ensure good governance, Minutes of the meetings are placed before the Board to take note.

 I. Audit Committee:

 The Audit Committee is duly constituted in accordance with Section 177 of the Act read with Rule 6 of the Companies (Meetings of Board and its Powers) Rules, 2014.
 It adheres to the terms of reference, prepared in compliance with Section 177 of the Act, and the SEBI Listing Regulations to the extent applicable.
 The Audit Committee of the Company is entrusted with the responsibility to supervise the Company’s internal controls and financial reporting process.
 The Committee acts as a link between the Management, the Statutory Auditors, the Internal Auditors, Secretarial Auditors and the Board of Directors.